 To make it easier for iTunes customers to find and purchase a specific film, the year the film was originally released may be added to the title so it is not confused with similar titles.
 For example, films that have been remade or films with the same title often include the year the film was originally released in the title.
 Do not remove the year the film was released from the film title.

 It can take up to 24 hours for changes made in iTunes Connect to be reflected on the store.
-If it has been more than 24 hours, check the Localized Metadata tab for any country-specific title or synopsis information that may be overriding the worldwide metadata.
+If it has been more than 24 hours, check the Localized Metadata tab for any country- or region-specific title or synopsis information that may be overriding the worldwide metadata.

 While metadata for uploaded film usually appears in iTunes Connect within a few hours, it can take several days for the film to complete encoding and for QC status to appear.
 If you are an encoding house, you can use the Status mode in Transporter to get information about the status of your film.